 Clinics operating within doctor’s practices

 Some hearing clinics in Australia operate within medical practices.
-Typically these clinics may have agreements with the borrowed authority from being situated in the medical practice.
+Typically these clinics enjoy the benefits of borrowed authority from being "associated" with the medical practice.
 Use the same due diligence as I’ve outlined above when considering one of these clinics.
 Don't simply assume they are better because they are in your doctor's office.
+Always do your due dilligence.